Riverdale producer Jon Goldwater talks about taking risks, offending traditionalists, and that private prison

 Since its 2017 premiere, Riverdale, which wrapped up its third season last night, has transformed from season 1’s campy teen drama into a darker soap opera, with some film noir elements thrown in for good measure.
 The CW hit features storylines about cults, serial killers, private prisons, a drug war, and plenty of steamy romance, all through the decades-old characters that Gen Xers (and Boomers, for that matter) may remember from the comic strips: Archie Andrews, Betty Cooper, Veronica Lodge, and Jughead Jones.

 Riverdale‘s reinvention is thanks to nearly a decade of work by Archie Comics co-CEO Jon Goldwater, who is the son of the company’s founder, John L. Goldwater.
-He spearheaded the brand’s venture into the television universe, serving as a producer on Riverdale, Chilling Adventures of Sabrina, and soon, Katy Keene, a musical dramedy and Riverdale spinoff coming to the network this fall.
+He spearheaded the brand’s venture into the television universe, serving as an executive producer on Riverdale, Chilling Adventures of Sabrina, and soon, Katy Keene, a musical dramedy and Riverdale spinoff coming to the network this fall.

 Mother Jones spoke with Goldwater about the 80-year-old company’s legacy and how he’s reviving the franchise for a whole new generation of fans.